dmakvh/eureka/Eureka-at-a-glance.md

 ## What is the need for Eureka?

 In AWS cloud, because of it's inherent nature, servers come and go.
-Unlike the traditional load balancers which work with servers with well known ip addresses and hostnames, in AWS, load balancing requires much more sophistication in registering and de-registering servers with load balancer on the fly.
+Unlike the traditional load balancers which work with servers with well known ip addresses and host names, in AWS, load balancing requires much more sophistication in registering and de-registering servers with load balancer on the fly.
 Since, AWS does not yet provide a middle tier load balancer, Eureka fills a big gap in the area of mid-tier load balancing.

 ## How different is Eureka from AWS ELB?